 The Process of Taking a Loan

-The loan process begins with an official request submission from the holder to the contract issuer (which is usually an insurance company).
-The request could be approved or declined depending on several reasons.
+The loan process begins with an official request submission from the holder to the contract issuer, which is usually an insurance company.
+The request could be approved or declined, depending on several reasons.

-Upon approval of the loan, the loan is then processed, and a bulk sum is paid to the holder who is then expected to pay back the loan at regular intervals to clear up the load.
+Upon approval of the loan, the loan is then processed, and a bulk sum is paid to the holder, who is then expected to pay back the loan at regular intervals to clear up the load.

 A good number of issuers will allow their holders to borrow up to a maximum of 50% of their total cash value.
-Nevertheless, the terms of conditions differ from one insurance company to another.
+Nevertheless, the terms and conditions differ from one insurance company to another.
 Hence, it is expected that you make proper findings and research before taking out an annuity loan.

 Advantages of Taking a Loan

 The effect of surrender charges on the cash value is so great that it can cancel any gain that the holder would have acquired from the contract in the first place.
-Hence, taking this type of loan is a great way to escape this issue and still keep the contract.
+Hence, taking out this type of loan is a great way to escape this issue and still keep the contract.

 Another advantage of taking an annuity loan is that it protects you from the penalty known as “early distribution” and taxes.
 Usually, if an owner sells their payment right before retirement age, a 10% penalty charge known as early distribution is made on the withdrawn amount.

-Furthermore, when the annuity is sold, it becomes taxable which can further reduce the overall value.
+Furthermore, when the annuity is sold, it becomes taxable, which can further reduce the overall value.

 Hence, instead of selling, most owners just borrow to avoid the charges mentioned above that can reduce the cash value.